RodBennett/02-portfolio-challenge/README.md

 ## Functionality

-This portfolio contains href hyperlinks in the navbar that take the user to the different sections of the page.
+This portfolio contains href hyperlinks in the navbar that take the user to different sections of the page.
 Also, each app displayed on the site is wrapped in hrefs that can be clicked anyhere on the image.
-Images also include hovering box-shadow for the user to easily navigate the page.
+Images also feature hovering box-shadow for the user to easily navigate the page.

 ## Challenges

 Perhaps most difficult were the media queries.
 This took quite a bit of trial and error because as far as I am aware, there is no way to test the smaller screen size layout until you push to GitHub and wait for the updtaes to clear before sending the link to my phone to see how the layout looks on a mobile.
 Still working on workarounds for that.
 VS Code does not seem to have an iPhone app which means that only a live deployed link can be tested for mobile versions.
 That was quite time-consuming and I didn't get it 100% right.
-The 768px size was easy enough because the laptop can can be tested with a localhost live server, but once we get into the 400px size, I stil haven't found a shortcut.
+The 768px size was easy enough because the laptop can be conveniently tested with the localhost live server, but once we get into the 400px size, I stil haven't found a shortcut.

 ## Future Development